- 3 tablespoons grated onion

 - 2 tablespoons olive oil

 - 1 teaspoon paprika

 - 1 bone-in beef rib roast (6 to 7 pounds)

 - 2 large carrots, cut into 2-inch pieces

 - 2 celery ribs, cut into 2-inch pieces

 - 1/4 cup red wine or beef broth

 - Assorted herbs and fruit, optional

-- In a small bowl, combine the first seven ingredients; rub over roast.
-Place the onions, carrots and celery in a large roasting pan; place roast over vegetables.
+- Preheat oven to 350°.
+In a small bowl, combine the first seven ingredients; rub over roast.
+Place onions, carrots and celery in a large roasting pan; place roast over vegetables.

-- Remove roast to a serving platter and keep warm; let stand for 15 minutes before slicing.
+- Remove roast to a serving platter and keep warm; let stand 15 minutes before slicing.